Jay Mohr: Career

-Acting career
+Acting

-After appearing on MTV's "Half Hour Comedy Hour" show on April 2, 1991, MTV offered him a job hosting music videos as a VJ, which Mohr turned down.
+After appearing on MTV's Half Hour Comedy Hour show on April 2, 1991, MTV offered him a job hosting music videos as a VJ, which Mohr turned down.
 Instead, Mohr ended up hosting the lip-sync contest game show Lip Service on MTV, which earned him a CableACE Award.
 He then appeared as a featured player for the 1993–94 and 1994–95 seasons of Saturday Night Live.
-His memoir, Gasping for Airtime: Two Years in the Trenches of Saturday Night Live, details this tumultuous period of his life, including his battle with chronic panic attacks.
+His memoir, Gasping for Airtime: Two Years in the Trenches of Saturday Night Live, details this difficult period of his life, including his struggle with severe panic attacks.
 He later credited his SNL co-star Sarah Silverman with saving his life by helping him treat the problem.
+Mohr's account of his voluntary departure from SNL has been widely discounted.
+He was under a cloud of suspicion due to his admitted plagiarism of jokes during the season and his multi-year contract with NBC did not allow him to unilaterally quit.

 Mohr had a recurring role in the first season of The Jeff Foxworthy Show as Jeff Foxworthy's brother, Wayne.
 Mohr's first major film role was in 1996 when he played the conniving Bob Sugar, a sleazy sports agent in Jerry Maguire, followed in 1997 by a starring role in Picture Perfect with Jennifer Aniston.
 In 1999, Mohr starred in the television series Action, in which he played sleazy film producer Peter Dragon.
 He was the voice-over artist for Fox Sports Net's Beyond the Glory.
 Mohr appeared in additional movies including Suicide Kings, Are We There Yet?, Small Soldiers, Go, Pay It Forward, and The Groomsmen.
 Mohr was offered a late night talk show job by Michael Eisner, but he declined, instead convincing Eisner to let him host a talk show on ESPN, Mohr Sports, which ran briefly in 2001 before being cancelled.
 The talk show job Mohr passed was then offered to Jimmy Kimmel and became Jimmy Kimmel Live!